 Horror shorts seem to be stuck in a rut.
 Most of them are almost exactly the same setup with different gimmicks.
 Somebody’s in a spooky situation.
 There’s lots of patient creeping around until, after spending most of the runtime on suspenseful buildup, the only payoff is the one thing you came to see: the monstrous reveal, the gruesome death, the twisted punchline, or whatever image makes the best thumbnail.

 Then it’s over before you know it and you’re left with nothing to think about except ‘Well, that last bit was pretty cool.’
 I suppose the same could be said of the genre itself.

 I would still be proud to work on any of these shorts and I would congratulate the crew on their monsters and gore.
 I know how much work goes into those scenes and even if it’s not Shakespeare there’s something to be said about good execution.
 Many of these people will go on to do great things, but there’s a reason that nobody will remember these films.

 Their fine filmmaking exercises but they’re not very good stories.
 They need better characters and better ideas, like the incredible feminist horror short How to Be Alone written and directed by Stranger Things writer Kate Trefry.
 I first saw it as a Short of the Week and now it’s on Alter too.

 It’s got plenty of entertaining genre conventions, but it’s also got a unique point of view and something to say.
 It’s not that everything needs an explicit message.
-I like ambiguous endings too.
-It’s just nice when a story gives you something to think about.
+I like the this short has an ambiguous ending.
+It’s nice when a story leaves you with something to think about.